ElouanDaCosta/Golang-application-cli/README.md

 2. **cmd**: Contains the commands for the CLI.
 3. **configs**: Contains the configuration files for application structure that the CLI generate.
 4. **storage**: Contains the storage files for the CLI.
-5. **templates**: Contains the templates for main.go that the CLI generate.
+5. **templates**: Contains the templates for main.go and dockerfiles that the CLI generate.
 6. **utils**: Contains the utility functions for the CLI.